keithligh/Auto-Academic-Paper-RC1/LATEX_PREVIEW_SYSTEM.md

 ## 14. The Latex.js Strict Containment Protocol

-latex.js` as the "Single Source of Failure."
+`latex.js` is the "Single Source of Failure."
 To mitigate this, we enforce a strict containment protocol.

 ### What `latex.js` is ALLOWED to Parse (The Safe Zone)